VR-25/acc/README.md

 Here's what one should focus on:

-CAPACITY=50 # Battery level, 0-100
+BATT_HEALTH=92.00% # Estimated battery health, based on data provided by the kernel (not available on all systems) CAPACITY=50 # Battery level, 0-100
 CURRENT_NOW=0 # Charging current (Amps)
-HEALTH=92.00% # Battery health reported by the kernel (not available on all systems) POWER_NOW=0 # (CURRENT_NOW * VOLTAGE_NOW) (Watts)
+POWER_NOW=0 # (CURRENT_NOW * VOLTAGE_NOW) (Watts)
 STATUS=Charging # Charging, Discharging or Idle (Not charging) TEMP=281 # Always in (ºC * 10)